Apple FaceTime bug prompts investigation from NY attorney general

-New York attorney general Letitia James announced the investigation on Wednesday, saying that Apple failed to warn people about the bug and did not quickly address the issue.
+New York Attorney General Letitia James announced the probe on Wednesday, saying Apple failed to warn people about the security flaw and didn't address the issue quickly.

+Apple's FaceTime feature suffered from a security vulnerability where callers could eavesdrop on recipients, even if the person receiving the call didn't pick up the phone.
+It worked by exploiting an issue with Group FaceTime and adding a third person onto the call.

+The tech giant said a fix would be coming soon and has temporarily disabled the Group FaceTime feature until then.

-The investigation will focus on Apple's response to the FaceTime bug, and the attorney general's office is accepting public complaints about the vulnerability on a hotline at 1-800-697-1220.
+The investigation will focus on Apple's response to the FaceTime bug.
+The attorney general's office is accepting public complaints about the vulnerability on a hotline at 1-800-697-1220.

 "New Yorkers shouldn't have to choose between their private communications and their privacy rights," James said in a statement.
 "This FaceTime breach is a serious threat to the security and privacy of the millions of New Yorkers who have put their trust in Apple and its products over the years."

-She had reached out to Apple multiple times after that -- by phone calls, emails, messages on Facebook and Twitter, reporting it to their product security team, and at one point, sending a fax.
+She said had reached out to Apple multiple times after that -- by phone calls, emails, messages on Facebook and Twitter, reporting it to the company's product security team and at one point, sending a fax.

-Thompson said it was difficult to report the bug to Apple, and she tried her best to get the flaw in front of them before it was public knowledge.
+Thompson said it was difficult to report the bug to Apple, and she tried her best to get the flaw in front of the company before it got out to the public.

 Group FaceTime has been available since late October, when Apple rolled out the feature on iOS 12.1.
 The feature let up to 32 people join in on the same video call.

-The investigation is also backed by New York governor Andrew Cuomo, who called the "egregious bug" and "serious consumer rights issue."
+The investigation is also backed by New York Gov. Andrew Cuomo, who called the "egregious bug" a "serious consumer rights issue."

 Apple